CornucopiaRG/Rogas/README.md

 their supporting algorithms.
 <br>
 <br>
-Here is the prototype implementation of the RG Framework.
+Here is the prototype implementation of the Rogas.
 The prototype is developed in **Python 2.7** with the official PostgreSQL client library – libpq.
 We use **Psycopg**, the current mature wrapper for the libpq, as the PostgreSQL adapter.
 For the GUI, we use **TkInter**, **PIL**, and **pylsytable**